 Factors that reduce sexual desire or affect a person’s ability to become aroused can also cause dyspareunia.
 These factors include:

-Dyspareunia pain can vary.
+Dyspareunia symptoms can vary.
+It has a common symptom of pain.
 While the pain may occur:

 Both women and men can experience dyspareunia, but the condition is more common in women.
 Dyspareunia is one of the most common problems of postmenopausal women.